Normanby, Redcar and Cleveland: Flatts Lane Woodland Country Park

 Flatts Lane Woodland Country Park is an area of woodland in Normanby, sheltered from the urban sprawl below in the Tees Valley.
 It provides residents with a place to walk and exercise.
 It aims to give a 'countryside experience' without a long journey to reach it.

 There is a visitors' centre – which stands on the site of the former Normanby Brickworks.
 Some of the walkways in the park follow the course of the now defunct Cleveland Railway, which served the brickworks.
 The visitors' centre has exhibits and information about wildlife and conservation, as well as serving as a base for the information-giving Ranger.

-The park boasts a variety of habitats, including both deciduous and coniferous woodlands, grassland and ponds.
-There are plenty of walks throughout the wooded areas of the park, an outdoor exercise area and a children's playground.
-There is a network of bridleways which cyclists and horseriders are welcome to use.
+The park has a variety of habitats, including both deciduous and coniferous woodlands, grassland and ponds.
+There are several walks throughout the wooded areas of the park, an outdoor exercise area and a children's playground.
+There is a network of bridleways for mountain bikers and horseriders.

 In the past, Flatts Lane veered from its present route and crossed the land now occupied by the Country Woodland Park.
 It was used by monks, farmers and traders to carry goods between markets and coastal ports.
 The cobbled path can still be seen in some places as it runs across the site.
 Godfalter Hill is a prominent landmark topped by its distinctive beech trees making it visible for miles around.

 Flatts Lane Woodland Country Park, in Normanby, is an easy starting point for walks to Eston Nab; the path leading to the high ground of Eston Moor forms a less severe incline than more popular routes from Eston.
 It is also on the long-distance path called the Tees Link; the path travels along the route of a former railway which served Normanby Brickworks.